fpereiro/gotoB/tutorial/tutorial.md

 ## Part 1: a conceptual introduction to webapps

-This entire part is also contained in a [set of videos](TODO ADD LINK) with the same content.
-If you prefer to learn with videos, you can check them out now!

 In the first part of the tutorial, we present a *conceptual* introduction to webapps.
 Before even seeing a line of code, it can be extremely helpful to understand the basic concepts that explain the why, how and what of webapps.
 We will cover concepts such as *the virtual world*, *devices*, *application*, *user interface*, *logic*, *server*, *user*, *frontend*, *backend*, *HTML*, *JavaScript* and *framework*.
 By the end of this part, you should have a high-level understanding of how they all fit together.

 After all of this makes sense, it will be *far easier* to understand the details of how to implement a frontend.
 New knowledge can only be created as connections to knowledge you already have; our hope is that by giving you a short, yet rich web of concepts to understand webapps, the implementation details will become easier to understand, connect and remember.